Inside: A cute watermelon puzzle to teach preschoolers fractions

 When they make us share our chocolate cookie with them.

-Children see the meaningful use of mathematics in their life.
-This is one of the best ways to learn anything!
+These concrete experiences help children see the meaningful use of mathematics in their life.
+This is one of the best ways to for children to understand any abstract mathematical concepts.

 We can reinforce the learning by pointing out examples of fractions whenever we encounter them with